Dog Bite Prevention

 Understanding dog body language is a key way to help avoid being bitten for people of all ages.
 Know the signs that dogs give to indicate that they’re feeling anxious, afraid, threatened or aggressive, and be sure to respect the dog’s feelings about interacting with or being touched by strangers.

-- An aggressive dog may try to make herself look bigger.
-Her ears may be up and forward, the fur on her back and tail may stand on end or puff out, and her tail may be straight up—it may even wag.
-She may have a stiff, straight-legged stance and be moving toward or staring directly at what she thinks is an approaching threat.
-She may also bare her teeth, growl, lunge or bark.
-Continued approach toward a dog showing this body language could result in a bite.
+- An aggressive dog may try to make themselves look bigger.
+Their ears may be up and forward, the fur on their back and tail may stand on end or puff out, and their tail may be straight up—it may even wag.
+They may have a stiff, straight-legged stance and be moving toward or staring directly at what they think is an approaching threat.
+They may also bare their teeth, growl, lunge or bark.

-- An anxious or scared dog may try to make herself look smaller.
-She may shrink to the ground in a crouch, lower her head, repeatedly lick her lips, put her tail between her legs, flatten her ears back and yawn.
-She may look away to avoid direct eye contact.
-She may stay very still or roll on her back and expose her stomach.
-Alternatively, she may try to turn away or slowly move away from what she thinks is an approaching threat.
-If she can’t retreat, she may feel she has no other alternative but to defensively growl, snarl or even bite.
+- An anxious or scared dog may try to make themselves look smaller.
+They may shrink to the ground in a crouch, lower their head, repeatedly lick their lips, put their tail between their legs, flatten their ears back and yawn.
+They may look away to avoid direct eye contact.
+The dog may stay very still or roll on their back and expose their stomach.
+Alternatively, they may try to turn away or slowly move away from what they think is an approaching threat.

 - Many dogs can show a mixture of these body postures, indicating that they feel conflicted.
 Remember to avoid any dog showing any of signs of fear, aggression or anxiety—no matter what else the dog is doing.
 It’s important to realize that a wagging tail or a crouching body doesn’t always mean friendliness.